Our RSS FeedFollow us on TwitterLike us on Facebook

 For all these reasons, admissions committees at top colleges find themselves with far more qualified applicants than there are places in the freshman class.
 Indeed, if you attend an information session at one of these colleges, you are likely to hear that most applicants – perhaps as many as 50 or 60% - are considered qualified , i.e. likely to succeed if admitted.
 How then does the admissions committee decide which ones to accept?

-The preceding article, What Colleges Are Looking For, identified six factors that colleges consider as they evaluate applicants- 1) courses, 2) achievement; grades, GPA, and class rank; 3) standardized testing; 4) recommendations; 5) extracurricular activities; and 6) the application essay.
+The preceding article, What Colleges Are Looking For, identified six factors that colleges consider as they evaluate applicants- 1) courses, 2) achievement; grades, GPA, and class rank; 3) standardized testing, if submitted; 4) recommendations; 5) extracurricular activities; and 6) the application essay.
 Large colleges with lots of applicants and a high acceptance rate tend to focus on the first three academic factors.
 In fact, their applications may ask for no more than a high school transcript and test scores.
 As a general rule, however, highly competitive colleges utilize a much more thorough and holistic process.

 What Does a Successful Applicant Look Like?